-Left History adheres to the conventions of the Chicago Manual of Style, 17th edition.
-Before submitting, please ensure that your manuscript adheres to the CMS as well as Left History‘s specifications below.
+Left History generally adheres to the conventions of the Chicago Manual of Style, 17th edition.
+Before submitting, please ensure that your manuscript follows the CMS as well as Left History‘s specifications below.

-You can access the latest on the Chicago Manual of Style.
+You can find the latest at the Chicago Manual of Style Online.

 Left History’s Style Guidelines

-When preparing manuscripts for submission please pay attention to the following guidelines:
+When preparing manuscripts for submission please pay attention to the following:

-4. Double-check spelling in quotations and proper names, and verify dates.
+6. Double-check spelling in quotations and proper names, and verify dates.
 We prefer Canadian spellings (organization and organize, not organisation or organise; labour, not labor; centre, not center).
 Proper names and titles should use the same spelling as the original (Palladium of Labor, not Palladium of Labour).
-Original text with a spelling or grammar error should be transcribed exactly, with [sic] employed where necessary.
+Original text with spelling or grammar errors should be transcribed exactly, with [sic] employed where necessary.

-11. Spell out acronyms the first time they are used.
-Do not use periods within acronyms (eg. USA, not U.S.A; MA thesis, not M.A. thesis).
+13. Spell out acronyms the first time they are used.
+Do not use periods within acronyms (USA, not U.S.A; MA thesis, not M.A. thesis).

 To download a .docx version of this guide, click here.